jalal246/gatsby-rtl-starter/README.md

-- You can find the source code here [strapi-monogo-rtl](https://github.com/jalal246/strapi-monogo-rtl) which includes blogs with categories, tags, Graphql, and check5 editor.
+- You can find the source code here [strapi-monogo-rtl](https://github.com/jalal246/strapi-monogo-rtl) which includes blogs with categories, tags, Graphql, and CKEditor 5.
 Connected to MongoDB and Cloudinary.

 - Check out the graphql server: